ntpz870817/Chamaeleo/docs/source/contributor_manual.md

 ├── test                              // Test module
 │    ├── generated_files              // DNA sequence set file or binary file generated in the test │    │    ├── README.md               // Description document of generated files and the above folder
+│    ├── test_fc_trans.py             // Functional test for the trans-coding of Erlich' Code
 │    ├── test_gc_trans.py             // Functional test for the trans-coding of Grass' Code
 │    ├── test_hc_trans.py             // Functional test for the trans-coding of Goldman's Code
 │    ├── test_hm_verify.py            // Functional test for the verification of Hamming Code